AnthonySteele/anthonysteele.github.io/AsyncResync.md

 	}
  }
 ```
 It is not a concern that we are blocking on async here as we are in a console app or windows services where there will be no deadlocks, and an additional thread being used is acceptable.
-There is a language proposal to take away this boilerplate code in C# 7.1
+There is a [language proposal](https://github.com/dotnet/csharplang/blob/master/proposals/async-main.md) to take away this boilerplate code in the future.

 `.GetAwaiter().GetResult()` is a little nicer than `.Result` in that it behaves the same, but you will get the first exceptions thrown, instead of an `AggregateException`.